 Background and Intent: Programs are required to request approval of all complement changes, whether temporary or permanent, by the Review Committee through ADS.
 Permanent increases require prior approval from the Review Committee and temporary increases may also require approval.
 Specialty-specific instructions for requesting a complement increase are found in the "Documents and Resources" page of the applicable specialty section of the ACGME website.

 3.4.a.
-There must be a minimum of one resident in each year of the program.
+A minimum of one thoracic surgery resident must be appointed in each year of the program to provide for sufficient peer interaction.
 (Core)